nd996/viking-docs/docs/source/index.rst

 Check out the :doc:`quickstart` section a speedy guide to getting started or the more in depth guide starting with the :doc:`creating-accounts` page.

-If new to using Linux then how about a  :dec:`FIXME-LINUXBEGINNER` course?
+If new to using Linux then how about a  :doc:`FIXME-LINUXBEGINNER` course?